Tariffs, Prices, and the Exhibit Industry

 Allow me to share some history (and to cushion the overall message).
 Years ago, we (Classic) moved several profiles from China due to the ADD law/ruling (see definition below).

-We “onshored” those profiles to domestic extruders, then made secondary dies for about 12 common profiles to a supplier in Vietnam.
+We “onshored” those profiles to domestic extruders, then made secondary dies for about 12 common profiles for a supplier in Vietnam.
 As a result, the original China tariffs were negligible, but the ADD fees on our containers from Vietnam have continued to increase.

-Starting in March, if you purchase aluminum components from us or a Gravitee Frame, it will be a bit more.
+Starting in March, if you purchase aluminum components from us or a Gravitee Modular Frame, it will be a bit more.
 Ranging from 8% to 15% depending on the profile and where we have it pressed.

 Now, here’s where the tariffs get a bit more complicated.
 For example, why would any of the profiles you press in the US be increased?
-Well, the “devil is in details”.
+Well, the “devil is in details.”
 Most of the aluminum billets used at USA extrusion plants come from offshore locations.
 As their prices increase, they pass those prices along to us.

 Are you still with me?
 I know this isn’t a sexy topic.
 Bear with me a little longer as I share some tariff background.